“How do I connect WooCommerce orders to Google Sheets?”

 Option 1: Google Sheets Add-On

-You’ll use Two Minute Reports for this example.
+You’ll use Two Minute Reports (Black Friday Sale 50% Off!) for this example.
 TMR imports data from the WooCommerce API directly to Google Sheets in minutes.

 Installing The Google Sheets Add-on